How to Tong Train Your Pufferfish

 At this stage, you may see two typical responses.
 Some puffers will strike instantly, their hunting instinct overriding any caution.
 Others take a more measured approach, watching from a distance, circling, and retreating without taking a bite.
 Both behaviours are perfectly normal.

 The goal here isn’t to fill them up in one session, but to spark that crucial first strike.
-Even a tentative nip is progress, because each interaction builds the association between tongs = food.
-Once that mental link is established, the rest of the training becomes far easier.
+Even a tentative nip is progress, because each interaction builds the association: tongs = food.

 If your puffer does take the bait, reward it with another offering.
 If it refuses after a few minutes, remove the food and try again later, either in a few hours or the next day.
 Do not drop the item into the tank as a fallback.
 Puffers are intelligent, and if they learn that refusing food from the tongs means it will be dumped into the tank anyway, they’ll hold out, and the training will stall.